apimash/StarterKits/APIMASH_RottenTomatoes_StarterKit/readme.md

 ----------
 ###Description
 The Rotten Tomatoes Starter Kit is a XAML/C# Windows 8 app based on the Grid Template that demonstrates calling the Rotten Tomatoes REST API's.
 The JSON payload for Movies or DVD's is deserialized into a set of C# classes that define the Data Model.
-That data then is selectively copied into the View Model for binding to the WInRT XAML controls.
+That data then is selectively copied into the View Model for binding to the WinRT XAML controls.

 ###Features